Fighter jets can fly anywhere between 1,500 to 1,900 mph, with the average fighter jet flying close to 1,600 mph.

 The fastest fighter jet in the American Air Force is the McDonnell Douglas F-15 Eagle that has a top speed of Mach 2.5 / 2,655 kph / 1,650 mph.

-The MIG-25 was the fastest fighter jet ever.
+The MIG-25 is the fastest fighter jet ever built.

 It was first developed in 1964 and entered into service in 1970.

 It has a top operational speed of Mach 2.83, but its thrust can even reach Mach 3.2 and higher.
 The MIG-25’s speed is reduced to Mach 2.83 to prevent the plane’s engines from overheating.

-How Fast Do Fighter Jets Fly Compared to Other Planes?
+How Fast Fighter Jets Fly Compared to Other Planes

 Fighter jets are faster than any other type of aircraft in the world.